Veeramae Vaagai Soodum: Development

 The film was tentatively titled as Vishal 31.
 On 29 August 2021, the film's title was announced as Veeramae Vaagai Soodum, which is a reference of a lyric of the title track of 1986 film Vikram, composed by Yuvan Shankar Raja's father Ilaiyaraaja.

 Casting

 Vishal was cast as an aspiring police officer named Porus.
 Dimple Hayathi was cast in as the female lead opposite Vishal which was her second Tamil film after Devi 2, while Malayalam actor Baburaj was cast in as the main antagonist.

 Filming

-Principal photography began on 6 May 2021 and was wrapped up on 3 January 2022.
+Principal photography began on 6 May 2021 and wrapped on 3 January 2022.

 Music

 Yuvan Shankar Raja composed the soundtrack and background score of the film while collaborating with Vishal for the 11th time after Sandakozhi, Thimiru, Thaamirabharani, Theeradha Vilaiyattu Pillai, Avan Ivan, Samar, Poojai, Irumbu Thirai, Sandakozhi 2 and Chakra.
 The first single "Rise Of A Common Man" was released on 22 December 2021, while the second single was released on January 14, 2022.